-In applying for an injunction, you are asking a judge to issue an injunction after looking at “the papers” of your urgent application (you will not present evidence at a hearing).
-You would be asking for an injunction – stopping a removal/deportation from taking place – to allow time for a full judicial review hearing or other decision-making process to take place.
+In applying for an injunction, you are asking a judge to issue an injunction after looking at the papers of your urgent application.
+You would be asking for an injunction to allow time for a full judicial review hearing or other decision-making process to take place.
 Asking just for an injunction to stop a flight, without making clear that there is some legal avenue to pursue, is unlikely to be successful.

-For example, it may be argued that the refusal of a fresh claim by the Home Office was unreasonable and an error of law, and that removal should be postponed (“stayed”) while a judicial review decides if the Home Office must reconsider the fresh claim.
+For example, it may be argued that the refusal of a fresh claim by the Home Office was unreasonable and an error of law, and that removal should be stayed while a judicial review decides if the Home Office must reconsider the fresh claim.

-To apply for the emergency measure of an injunction, you need to complete the form for permission for a judicial review (a “judicial review claim form”), unless a judicial review has already been lodged.
+To apply for the emergency measure of an injunction, you need to complete the form for permission for a judicial review, unless a judicial review has already been lodged.
 See above for information on this form.

 You also need to complete an “Application for urgent consideration form”.
 You can find the form here.

 You need to explain why the application is urgent, and how quickly you require the application to be considered.
 This is likely to be before the end of your removal notice period (before the removal window begins).

 You also need to state the date by which you wish the substantive hearing to take place.